 Maybe you wanted to try telecommuting for years, but your boss or lifestyle proved resistant to the idea.
 Perhaps you got a taste of the work-from-home life during quarantine and found it increased your productivity and overall job satisfaction.
 Whatever your motivations, the thought of returning to the traditional 9-to-5 grind makes you grit your teeth and sigh.

-Here are the best jobs for remote work, plus how you can get your foot in the door.
+To help you navigate this ever-changing and modern world, we’ve compiled the best jobs for remote work, plus how you can get your foot in the door.

 - The Best Industries for Full-Time Remote Work

 - Best Freelance Career Choices for Remote Self-Employment